garrib10/Workout-Tracker/README.md

 ## Unit 17 Nosql Homework: Workout Tracker

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+For this assignment, we were told to  create a workout tracker with the develop folder that was provided by the instructor.
+We were told to use a Mongo database wtih a Mongoose schema and to work on the api routes and html routes to have this application work properly.
+We had to create a new server.js file and reconfigure the routes folder so we were able to use api calls within the application.

 ## User Story